What is callus?

 Recovery

 Callus repair focuses on reducing pain and preventing new callus formation.
-Regular care, pressure relief and proper shoes and orthotics can significantly reduce symptoms.
-In addition, skin care advice and foot care routines help keep skin supple and healthy, reducing the risk of recurring calluses.
+Regular care, pressure relief and correct shoes and orthotics can significantly reduce complaints.
+In addition, advice on skin care and foot care routines help keep skin supple and healthy, reducing the risk of recurrent callus formation.